 A number of people mentioned that the 4-cylinder engine consumes oil between oil changes, which means it's a good idea to check the oil level regularly.
 Read more: how to check the oil level.

-The bulletin 03-003-15 describes a lateral vibration (wobble) during the low-speed acceleration in the 2014-2015 Cherokee.
-The bulletin recommends inspecting both half-shafts (front drive shafts) and if needed, replacing them with updated parts.
+The bulletin 03-003-15 describes a lateral vibration (wobble) during low-speed acceleration in the 2014-2015 Cherokee.
+The bulletin recommends inspecting both half-shafts (front drive shafts) and, if needed, replacing them with updated parts.

 Jeep Cherokee interior.
 Click for a larger photo

 2015 Jeep Cherokee

 Lineup: The Cherokee lineup consists of a barebone Sport, mid-level Latitude, upscale Limited and off-road-ready Trailhawk trims.
 The luxury Overland was added for 2017.
 For 2018, the Latitude became the base trim, while the Latitude-Plus was added as a mid-level trim.

 Engine: The 4-cylinder 184-hp 2.4L SOHC Tigershark is based on the previous-generation 2.4L motor, but with added advanced Fiat MultiAir2 variable valve timing and lift system.

 The 271-hp 3.2L Pentastar is a lightweight 24-valve DOHC V6.
 From the 2015 model year, it comes with Engine Stop-Start (ESS).
 The system includes a heavy-duty starter motor and a stronger battery.
 It works by turning the engine off when braking to a stop and re-starting when the brake pedal is released.
 The ESS can be disabled with a button on the dash.

 For 2019, a 2.0-liter direct-injection turbocharged in-line four-cylinder engine with 270 horsepower has been added to the lineup.
 It's known as GME Hurricane engine.